flaminem/flamy/README.md

 ## Installation

-To install flamy, you can either build it from source or download a pre-packaged version.
+To install flamy, you can either download a pre-packaged version or build it from source.

 ### Dependencies :